 At the first Zhang San Feng Festival I attended I met Dr. John Painter and was immediately impressed by his open heart (as well as level of skill).
 Since then I have studied Jiulong BaGuaZhang with Dr. Painter for several years, and still study Qigong with him.
 I consider myself a lucky person to count Dr. Painter as a friend.

-My skills are continuously honed by my daily work in Rehab Department as a Physical Therapist Assistant and Certified Lymphedema Therapist.
+My skills were honed by my daily work in Rehab Department as a Physical Therapist Assistant and Certified Lymphedema Therapist.
 I see through the templates of physical anatomy, energetic anatomy, and (hopefully) common sense.
 I listen, first do no harm, and help people to regain function and reduce pain.

-I currently teach T’ai Chi form and push hands as well as healing and meditative Ch’i Kung (Qigong) exercises through the Person County Council on Aging and through Piedmont Community College.
+I currently teach T’ai Chi form and push hands (masked and vaccinated please) as well as healing and meditative Ch’i Kung (Qigong) exercises through the Person County Council on Aging and through Granville County Senior Services.